Last updated: December 2019

 The responsibility a project manager has is not easy to handle just by anyone.
 The pressure of delivering a project on time can be too much if you’re not used to holding such authority.
 Likewise, if you’re not resistant to stress, keep away from hard to handle projects or even from this vocation.
 From the outside, being a project manager could seem like you’ll maintain full control of what goes on in the project development process.

 However, the truth is that you are entirely dependent on what your clients want.
 Don’t get this wrong.
 You can make your own suggestions but you also have to be flexible to any last-minute changes your client might want to make without complaining.
 Top management often gets to make the final decisions.
-This is one of the reasons why project management is so hard to implement in a company where the main managers and the project managers hold similar powers.
+This is one of the reasons why a project management process is so hard to implement in a company where the main managers and the project managers hold similar powers.

 Also, people don’t always like project managers.
 Employees like good project managers because they give detailed and accurate tasks, are considerate, and can lead by example.
 On the other hand, bad project managers are the ones that emphasize the necessity of a lot of meta-work: too many meetings, presentations, status reports, and less actual work and growth opportunities.
 In other words, project managers dedicate themselves to providing valuable output rather than to the development process.